 Here are things I’m not supposed to tell you in no particular order.

-1. I don’t make enough from my books to live from day to day, my husband’s job supports us (and I’m very thankful) and I’m not motivated enough by money to change the core message of my stories to fit the industry requirements to be “traditionally published” in Christian or mainstream fiction (which is why I self-published.)
+1. I don’t make enough from my books to live from day to day, I have other sources of income (and I’m very thankful for them).
+I’m not by money to change the core message of my stories to fit the industry requirements to be “traditionally published” in Christian or mainstream fiction (which is why I self-published.)

 1B.
 I work hard to make each book the best I can, most books with complaints about editing have been edited several times by other people … if you want a perfect book STOP READING (yes I’m being sarcastic) … I find typos and grammar mistakes in traditionally published books.